-Our 4th Annual Wedding Marathon was this past Saturday.
-Photos coming soon!
+Our 4th Annual Wedding Marathon was Saturday November 22nd!

 In 2014, seven graduating couples from Flourishing Families wed on November 22nd, all in individual ceremonies.
 Many generous people like you donate their time, money and services to create a day only imagined as fantasy for the participating couples.
 All the traditional features of a cherished event are attended to and paid for, including a proper ceremony, the dress, flowers, pictures and a cake.
 We would like to give a big thanks to:

 - Kimyetta Barron Photography

 Watch the recap for our 2014 Wedding Marathon from Fox 40